weekendtrailtales/weekendtrailtales.github.io/_posts/2024-07-09-garibaldi-lake.md

 Dearest Isay,

-Back in July, we dropped you off at Auntie's place and Nico at Lola's place.
+Today, we dropped you off at Auntie's place and Nico at Lola's place.
 Then, Mama and Daddy drove 2 hours to get to the Garibaldi Lake trailhead.

 2 weeks ago, we luckily found an available reservation for Garibaldi camping.
 Even more amazing is that we got a pass right at the lake.
 We tried to book 4 months before the season started but it's so popular that the spots are fully booked right when the website opens.